 This map shows everything listed in my Positano to Capri day trip guide.
 Click the top left button (in the blue bar) to see a list view of each pinned location or the top right button to enlarge the map.

-- Blue - things to do in Capri
+- Blue - what to do in Capri for a day

 - Purple - ferry stops, bus stops, funiculars

 You can just see the cement dock in the bottom left of the photo (where there is a line of people).
 This is where you'll find the Positano to Capri ferry and where it will return.

 How to get to Capri - Positano to Capri ferry

 Traveling from Positano to Capri via ferry is a breeze.
 Ferries depart from the port of Positano, which is conveniently located at the main beach, Positano Spiaggia (spiaggia is beach in Italian).
 When facing the ocean, the port where ferries depart is to your right...it's hard to miss.